casspop/primerCop/README.md

 # PrimerCop

-### A primer watchdog for a Hornady Lock-n-Load AP press
+## A primer watchdog for a Hornady Lock-n-Load AP press

+12/8/22 - Version 2 of the Pi Pico software is working and available in the Code section.

+Three hardware buttons were added.
+Two of them allow for adding or subtracting from the 'primercount' variable.
+The third button resets everything.

+Debouncing the buttons is done in software, and works pretty good.

+### Older notes

 12/6/22 - Version 1 of PrimerCop is functioning.
 It's not what I'd call ready for prime time, but it does work.